harvardartmuseums/api-docs/sections/annotation.md

 - Amazon - means the annotation was generated using machine processing
 - Anthropic - means the annotation was generated using machine processing
 - AWS Rekognition - means the annotation was generated using machine processing
-- Azure OpenAI Service - means the annotation was generated using machine processing
+- OpenAI - means the annotation was generated using machine processing
 - Clarifai - means the annotation was generated using machine processing
 - Google Gemini - means the annotation was generated using machine processing
 - Google Vision - means the annotation was generated using machine processing